jmasseoavio/sensu-go-mssql-check/README.md

 All configuration is via arguments or environment variables. -1 means those checks are disabled.
-If no checks are enabled, this is basically just a metrics check.
+If no checks are enabled, this is just a metrics check.
 All times are in nanos.
 So you probably want to specify warntime/crittime as 1000000000 for 1 second.